10 Operations and Analytics

 graphics_theme_1

 We can see from this graph that order times appear to have the widest variance.
-There is a long tail extending toward the 200-second mark.
+There is a long tail extending toward the 200 second mark.
 Variance kills interdependent processes.
-Variance is the enemy that we were looking to find.
-If we reduce this variance, we could make the entire process more deterministic and improve wait times.
+This is the enemy that we were looking to find.
+If we could reduce this variance, we could make the entire process more deterministic and improve wait times.

 10.3.5 Simulating a component of our process

-Many software packages will build simulations for you, but it is helpful to understand how they might function at a base level.
-We’ll create a couple of basic transaction simulations and then evaluate how well specific changes to our process might impact the overall system.
-This will show you how a software package might help you solve a problem.
-Having the underlying knowledge makes you a better decision-maker.
+There are lots of software packages that will build simulations for you, but it is useful to understand how they might function at a base level.
+We’ll build a couple of basic transaction simulations and then evaluate how well specific changes to our process might impact the overall system.
+This will give you an appreciation for how a software package might approach a problem.
+When possible, I have always found it useful to understand problems at their most basic level.
+It makes you a better decision maker.

 Simulation is a daunting subject.
-Non-linear least squares fits can be frustrating.
-As we saw in chapter {#chapter6}, getting into some more complex math is easy.
+Non-linear least squares fits can be frustrating and there are specialized programs that make it a lot easier.
+Like we saw in our chapter {#chapter6}, it is easy to get into some more complex math.

 #-----------------------------------------------------------------